 Eichmann could only nod at the encouragement.
 Receiving praise from powerful men usually meant a lot more to him.
 Not today, not when his boss, his friend, his comrade was torn to shreds by those Slovakian bastards, yet still he lingered on, fighting a momentous battle against death itself.

-"He deserves the best."
-Was Eichmann's somber response as he held his eyes on his friend still struggling to breathe.
+"He deserves the best," Was Eichmann's sombre response as he held his eyes on his friend still struggling to breathe.
 "If they could give that pissant Hoch a new arm, then I imagine they could repair Heydrich quite quickly."

 Eichmann paused and turned back to the Himmler.